hoovercj/vscode-ghc-mod/client/README.md

 # vscode-ghc-mod
 This exension exposes ghc-mod functionality to VS Code.
 It requires having ghc-mod installed.
 I installed v5.5.0 compiled by GHC 7.10.3 on Windows via `cabal` using [these instructions][ghc-mod-instructions] and it is working.
 Hasn't been tested on Linux or OSX.

+Symbol support requires having fast-tags installed.
+For this reason, symbols are disabled by default.
+Change the configuration to enable it.

 Features:
 - `check`: Works best when configured to run "onSave" with autosave turned on. "onChange" is experimental and may cause problems with type, info, and "Peek/Go to definition" until a newer version of ghc-mod has improved support for map-file.
 - `type` and `info`: Displayed when hovering the mouse over a symbol.
 See below for configuration.
-- `Go to definition`: ctrl+click, press f12, or right-click -> "Peek/Go to definition"
+- `Go to definition`: Use `ctrl+click`, `f12`, or right-click -> "Peek/Go to definition".
 - `Insert type`: There is now a command to insert a type definition for a function on the line above.
 The cursor must be in the name of function so ghc-mod can find the type information for that symbol.
+- `Go to symbol`: Use `ctrl+shift+O` or type `@` in the command palette to see symbols in document.
+- `Show all symbols`: Use `ctrl+T` or type `#` in the command palette followed by a search string to search for symbols across the entire workspace.

 For linting, please use the [haskell-linter extension][haskell-linter-extension].